 I like to think I am a great person waiting to happen, and the delay is of my own doing.
-I initially thought I was just a lazy b*itch, I have come to realize that I wasn’t because I was never idle, in fact, I was always doing something.
+I initially thought I was just lazy, I have come to realize that I wasn’t because I was never idle, in fact, I was always doing something.
 The problem lies in ill priorities.
 I was in a rut because I have been very irresponsible and undisciplined in the way I manage my time.
 I have chosen rather unwisely to waste my time on social media.
 Facebook has a hold on me like a cute boy who is bad for me.

 I stopped writing stories years ago because I lost the obsession.
 You know that feeling when you wouldn’t eat or sleep because you just needed to write one sentence, one more paragraph, one more page, and before you knew it the roosters are singing.
 I have lost that ability; to be in the zone that nobody, not even hunger or the need to take a leak could break.
 My creative juice was overflowing that I couldn’t keep up.
-Never mind my fingers were callused from constantly hitting the good ole typewriter.
+Never mind my fingers were callused from constantly hitting the good ol’ typewriter.
 I was passionate and driven, and I wrote so many crappy stories that in my young mind were great and should be made into movies.
 I miss that feeling.

 In the years that I stopped writing stories, there is always something in the back of my head telling me to go back.
 It’s my destiny to become a storyteller.
 I didn’t dream about becoming a blogger or a technical writer, what I wanted was to write a novel, poetry, and short stories.
 Then 3 boys came to me asking to write them a story.
 They would turn it into a game they say.
 I was doubtful, could I really write a genre I know nothing about?
 But the biggest source of hesitation really is if I’m capable to create a story again.
 Could I really do that?

 One day I was chatting with my friends and I offered to meet for coffee; my treat.
 It’s supposed to be my long-time-coming-I-got-a-new-job treat to them.
 None of them could make it and I took offense.
 In my head I was like, You kept asking me and now that I’m able you’re not available?
-So I was like, screw this sh*t and out of impulse hit the leave conversation button.
+So I was like, screw this and out of impulse hit the leave conversation button.
 The chatroom that I share with my blogger friends whom I have been speaking for almost 3 years now is gone.
 Along with it are the ill feelings that I felt for their refusal.
-Then I stopped and asked myself, “Why the fudge were you offended?”
+Then I stopped and asked myself, “Why were you offended?”
 I honestly didn’t have a decent answer.

 Before I knew it, I was already removing my social media apps on my phone; Facebook, Instagram, Twitter.
 I also cleared the cache of Safari on my phone.
 I told some of my friends that if they want to reach me they could just whatsapp, viber, or text me.